Your Guide to Moving to New York City

 If taking the subway isn’t your thing, ridesharing apps and taxis are also readily available.
 Prices for each can vary, and each charges riders in different ways.
 For example, Uber uses surge charging when things get busy, while taxis instead charge a higher rate if the vehicle is moving slowly in traffic.

-As of late 2019, pay-per-use scooters are not yet available in the city, and some areas are actively working to ban their introduction.
-However, the city has teamed up with Citi Bike to create a bike-sharing system with over 13,000 bicycles.
+The city has also teamed up with Citi Bike to create a bike-sharing system with over 13,000 bicycles.

 What’s the weather like in New York City?